|Town and Parish Council Clerks|

 It is intended to promote openness and transparency and to enable the public to have confidence that councillors act in the bona fide interests of their communities.

-Complaints against town or parish councillors in the Suffolk Coastal and Waveney District Council’s areas who may have breached the code of Conduct are dealt with by the respective Council’s Monitoring Officer:
+Complaints against town or parish councillors, who may have breached the code of Conduct, are dealt with by the council’s Monitoring Officer:

 All councillors have to complete a register of interests within 28 days of the election, which is available for anyone to see.
 The register of interests gives details of any interests that might give rise to a conflict of interest in a councillor’s duties as a town or parish councillor.

-Suffolk Coastal and Waveney District Councils have to publish the register of interests for all town and parish councils within the district (this does not apply to parish meetings), which you can view below:
+We have to publish the register of interests for all town and parish councils within the district (this does not apply to parish meetings):

 This is a temporary, Microsoft Excel based view of the register, while we implement a new register system and access will depend on your browser, device and installed applications.
 If you have any issues please contact us with the information you need and we will be happy to provide it for you.